Product tags

 Selling Your Business - Structuring Earnouts and Deferred Payment Plans

-- negotiating an interest rate,
+- negotiating reasonable terms and interest rate,

 - securing the unpaid balance of the purchase price,